-Student Assignment and Evaluation:

-Oral (10% of final mark) Written(10% of final mark) Peer Evaluation (5% of final mark)

 Special Requirements for Course Completion and Program Continuation: In order to pass the course, a grade of at least C+ (60%) must be obtained as a total course mark.
 A supplemental exam is permitted in this course.
 Please refer to the appropriate section in the Health Sciences Calendar on University regulations regarding final and supplemental examinations.
 This course falls under the regulations concerning individual and group evaluation.
 Please refer to the section on marks in the Rules and Regulations for Student Evaluation and Promotion of the Course Guides.
 The modalities used for remedial work will be determined by the instructors on a per case basis.

-Plagiarism/Academic Integrity: McGill University values academic integrity.
-Therefore, all students must understand the meaning and consequences of cheating, plagiarism and other academic offences under the Code of Student Conduct and Disciplinary Procedures (see www.mcgill.ca/students/srr/honest/ for more information.)
+Plagiarism/Academic Integrity: [Amended by Senate on April 17, 2013]: McGill University values academic integrity.
+Therefore all students must understand the meaning and consequences of cheating, plagiarism and other academic offences under the Code of Student Conduct and Disciplinary Procedures.
 L'université McGill attache une haute importance à l'honnêteté académique.
-Il incombe par conséquent à tous les étudiants de comprendre ce que l'on entend par tricherie, plagiat et autres infractions académiques, ainsi que les conséquences que peuvent avoir de telles actions, selon le Code de conduite de l'étudiant et des procédures disciplinaires (pour de plus amples renseignements, veuillez consulter le site www.mcgill.ca/students/srr/honest/).
+Il incombe par conséquent à tous les étudiants de comprendre ce que l'on entend par tricherie, plagiat et autres infractions académiques, ainsi que les conséquences que peuvent avoir de telles actions, selon le Code de conduite de l'étudiant et des procédures disciplinaires.
 Right to submit in English or French written work that is to be graded: In accord with McGill University's Charter of Students' Rights, students in this course have the right to submit in English or in French any written work that is to be graded, except in courses in which acquiring proficiency in a language is one of the objectives.

-Conformément à la Charte des droits de l'étudiant de l'Université McGill, chaque étudiant a le droit de soumettre en français ou en anglais tout travail écrit devant être noté (sauf dans le cas des cours dont l'un des objets est la maîtrise d'une langue).

-Attendance: The instructors reserve the right to request attendance in classes where student participation is expected.
+Conformément à la Charte des droits de l'étudiant de l'Université McGill, chaque étudiant a le droit de soumettre en français ou en anglais tout travail écrit devant être noté (sauf dans le cas des cours dont l'un des objets est la maîtrise d'une langue) Attendance: The instructors reserve the right to request attendance in classes where student participation is expected.
 Consequences of not completing assignments as requested: Late submissions will be penalized 5% per day, including weekends.
 Dress Code: Professionalism with respect to dressing is encouraged throughout the course of the semester.
 It is each student's responsibility to have appropriate attire during all class assignments and learning activities.
 Disability: If you have a disability please contact the instructor to arrange a time to discuss your situation.
-It would be helpful if you contact the Office for Students with Disabilities at (514) 398-6009 before you do this.

-Technology in Class: Your respectful attentive presence is expected, therefore while you are permitted to use your laptop in class, it is understood that you will not be using your laptop or cell-phone for social purposes during class time (e.g. email, msn, sms).
+It would be helpful if you contact the Office for Students with Disabilities at 514-398-6009 before you do this.
+Technology in Class: Your respectful attentive presence is expected, therefore while you are permitted to use your laptop in class, it is understood that you will not be using your laptop or cell phone for social purposes during class time (e.g. email, FB, sms).
 Your cell phone should be on silence during class time and phone calls should only take place during the break or after class.
 In the event of extraordinary circumstances beyond the University's control, the content and/or evaluation scheme in this course is subject to change.